-We expect that our SG&A expenses will increase in the future as we expand our operations, including our proprietary logistics operations, explore a variety of strategies for a proprietary lending operation, hire additional employees and continue to increase our marketing spend.
+We expect that our SG&A expenses will increase in the future as we expand our operations, including our proprietary logistics operations, integrate and invest in UACC, hire additional employees and continue to increase our marketing spend.
 We have continued to expand our sales and sales support team, processes and technology and expect to continue to expand these capabilities commensurate with our expected sales growth throughout the remainder of 2021.
-We also recently engaged two additional third-party customer service providers to expand our customer service operations as we scale our business.
-We also will continue to incur increased expenses associated with being a public company, including costs of accounting, audit, legal, regulatory and tax-related services associated with maintaining compliance with SEC and Nasdag requirements, director and officer insurance costs, and investor and public relations costs.
+We also will continue to incur increased expenses associated with being a public company, including costs of accounting, audit, legal, consulting, regulatory and tax-related services associated with maintaining compliance with SEC and Nasdaq requirements, director and officer insurance costs, and investor and public relations costs.